calipsow/calipsow/README.md

 -----

-## `$ cat ./philosophy.txt`
+### `$ cat ./philosophy.txt`

 > Vibe Coding is not progress, but technical recklessness.
    AI may be able to write code that “just works.”
-But you are responsible for your users and their safety.
+But in the end you will be responsible and held accountable for your users and their safety.

 -----

-## `$ cat ./callipson/services.md`
+### `$ cat ./callipson/services.md`

 [**Callipson**](https://www.callipson.com).
 We build software that bridges the gap between what SMEs need and what they can actually afford to get built properly.